 Employers are interested in hiring talented individuals who possess the skills and abilities that will bring value to their organization.
 Some of the skills employers seek are specific to an industry or type of company, but other skills are more general in nature and are valued by most employers.

 NACE has identified eight competencies or skills associated with career readiness, which are listed below.
-You can learn more about these competencies and how they relate to career readiness by reading the NACE article: “Career Readiness Defined.”
+You can learn more about these competencies and how they relate to career readiness by accessing this NACE resource: “Career Readiness Competencies or Skills.”

-To gain additional insight into what employers are looking for, read this Forbes article: “10 Vital Skills Needed for the Future of Work.”
+To gain additional insight into what employers are looking for, read this Forbes article: “The 10 Vital Skills You Will Need for the Future of Work.”